 iFeatures3 was led by Executive Producer Christopher Granier-Deferre, with a UK-wide remit for supported talent.
 From this round, William Oldroyd’s LADY MACBETH, written by Alice Birch, premiered at Toronto in 2016 and went on to San Sebastian, Sundance ‘spotlight’ strand and many more international festivals, winning 4 BIFAs and the Discovery at the European Film Awards in 2016, and further gongs at San Sebastian, Zurich, Dublin, Les Arc, Palm Springs, Montclair, Thessaloniki and Evening Standards Awards.
 In 2018 it was nominated for an Independent Spirit Award and 2 BAFTAs, where Florence Pugh was also up for the Rising Star award.
 The film has enjoyed outstanding theatrical success, grossing over £3.5m at the international box office.
 Hope Dickson Leach’s THE LEVELLING premiered at Toronto and went on to Rotterdam, Sydney, Dinard and many more international festivals.
 Hope won a Scottish BAFTA for best writing in film/TV and the inaugural IWC Filmmaker Bursary at LFF, and the film went on UK release and was nominated for a BIFA in 2016.
 Dan Kokotajlo’s APOSTASY also premiered at Toronto before going on to San Sebastian and LFF, where he won the IWC Schaffhausen Filmmakers Bursary Award at LFF – the second consecutive year that an iFeatures director has done so.
 The film was released theatrically in 2018.

-iFeatures4 is headed up by Executive Producer Zorana Piggott and 3 greenlit films will go into production in 2018.
+iFeatures4 was headed up by Executive Producer Zorana Piggott with films 3 greenlit for production in 2018.
 These are Claire Oakley’s MAKE UP, Eva Riley’s PERFECT 10 and RETREAT, the first British, British Sign Language film from writer/director Ted Evans.

 No documents found.